ax4w/GoSnake/README.md

 ```go
 go build
 ```
 to build a binary.
-Ensure that the assets folder is on the same level as the binary!
+Ensure that the assets folder is on the same level/same directory as the binary!